ldt29/ldt29/README.md

 - 👋 Hi, I’m @ldt29
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning EE
-- 💞️ I’m looking to collaborate on GNNs
+- 💞️ I’m looking to collaborate on AI
 - 📫 How to reach me lidongting2022@gmail.com

 <!---